spatie/laravel-permission/README.md

 If you're using multiple guards the `guard_name` attribute needs to be set as well.
 Read about it in the [using multiple guards](#using-multiple-guards) section of the readme.

-The `HasRoles` trait adds Eloquent relationships to your models, which can be accessed directly or used as a base query:
+The `HasTenants` trait adds Eloquent relationships to your models, which can be accessed directly or used as a base query:

 ```php
 // get a list of all permissions directly assigned to the user